CloudOrc/SolidUI-Website/docs/deployment/deployment-standalone.md

 # create database
 CREATE DATABASE solidui DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;

-# Modify the database connection information, modify the table solidui_model_type, token and baseurl fields
+# Modify the database connection information, modify the table solidui_model_type, token and baseurl fields (supported after version 0.2.0)
 token is the model API token
 baseurl is the base address of the model API, for example: https://api.openai.com (this is the address of openai abroad), https://api.chatanywhere.com.cn (the address of the domestic agent of openai)